wp-plugins/gift-certificates-lite/readme.txt

 = IPN Handler =

 WPGC (WP Gift Certificate Reloaded) flow will require IPN to be set in PayPal website.
-It needs to be turned on (through PayPal) and place the url of your domain name, you can use http://www.place-your-domain-name-here.com/, note that you need to include the http://www and the trailing slash.
+It needs to be turned on (through PayPal) and place the url of your domain name, you can use http://www.place-your-domain-name-here.com/, note that you need to include the http://www and the trailing slash at the end.

 = Add Certificate menu =